 The Steptoe trade team possesses a wealth of experience in international trade and investment policy and politics, as well as an understanding of how to leverage trade developments to advance clients' interests.
 Steptoe distinguishes itself by combining this trade policy and political experience with technical legal expertise in a broad range of trade laws and litigation, international trade agreements (including WTO and free trade agreements) and negotiating contexts.
 By integrating our political and trade policy knowledge with our deep trade law and litigation experience, we have achieved positive results for our clients in some of the most challenging trade disputes, trade negotiations, and market access efforts.

-Ambassador Susan G. Esserman, who served as Deputy US Trade Representative (USTR) and USTR General Counsel, and in high-ranking trade policy positions at the US Commerce Department, leads Steptoe's trade policy team along with Jeff Weiss, who also served in senior positions at USTR, Commerce, and the Mission of the United States to the WTO in Geneva.
-Other key practice members include Eric Emerson, the head of the firm's International Trade and Investment Group, and partners in our Brussels office who contribute extensive experience in EU trade policymaking, such as former EU ambassador to the United States David O'Sullivan.
-In addition, the professionals in our Government Affairs and Public Policy practice – who bring decades of bipartisan political experience and a wide network of contacts – work closely with our trade policy practice to achieve clients' goals.
+Steptoe’s trade policy practice is led by Ambassador Susan G. Esserman, who served as Deputy US Trade Representative (USTR) and USTR General Counsel, and in prominent trade policy positions at the US Commerce Department, and by Jeff Weiss, who also served in senior positions at USTR, Commerce, and the White House.
+Other key practice members include Eric Emerson, the former co-head of the firm's International Trade and Investment Group, and partners in our Brussels office who contribute extensive experience in EU trade policymaking.
+Attorneys in the firm’s trade policy practice work closely with the professionals in our Government Affairs and Public Policy practice – who bring decades of bipartisan political experience and a wide network of contacts –to achieve clients' goals.

 Because every company's needs are different, we tailor each strategy to our client's individual priorities and budget.
-This strategy might involve advocating for a company's interests before the White House and the Office of the US Trade Representative, or it might require a broader engagement plan, including advocacy with other administration agencies or members of Congress.
+This strategy might involve advocating for a company's interests before the key agencies involved in trade policy, or it might require a broader engagement plan, including advocacy with other Executive Branch agencies and/or members of Congress.
 Where appropriate and helpful to the client's goals, we work with foreign governments and stakeholders to build effective multinational strategies.
 Where needed, we call upon a strong network of economic consultants with whom we have worked on past matters.

 Noteworthy